OrlandoDevs/orlandodevs.github.io/_drafts/orlando-devs-salaries.md

 ## I'm way underpaid, now what?

+No need to panic, patience is key when pursuing a greater income.
+Keep in mind that these are just averages.
+By nature the data does not measure an individual's set of skills and their ability to negotiate.
+Selling one's skills to current and prospective employers is crucial.

-Our goal for the [Orlando Devs monthly meetup](https://www.meetup.com/OrlandoDevs) is to make better developers here in Orlando.
-Our monthly meetings cover technical skills so you can stay on top of your game, as well as soft skills such as salary negotiation, project estimation, etc.
+With this in mind, our goal for the [Orlando Devs monthly meetup](https://www.meetup.com/OrlandoDevs) is to make better developers here in Orlando.
+Our monthly meetings cover diversified technical skills so you can stay on top of your game, as well as soft skills such as salary negotiation, project estimation, etc.

 We also have one-off events that happen every now and then covering interview preps and such.
-Follow us on Twitter (link below) to find out more about these events.
+Follow us on Twitter (link below) to learn more about these events.

+## A big thanks to:

+A huge thanks goes to everyone who participated in this survey.
+Also a huge thanks to the data crunching team who worked tirelessly to come up with these graphs (Slack handles, in alphabetic order): @atrophius, @dfieldfl, @fu, @mhmazur, @ravelantunes, @sergiocruz.

 ## Got questions?